aleshaleksey/fansys23/07-magic-and-spellcasting.md

 There are a number of general rules pertaining to spellcasting.

 1. An entity can only cast ONE spell at a time.
 If it attempts to cast a second, either both spells dissipate, or the casting ends in spectacular failure.
-For example trying to cast "Fire Shield" (local) while casting "Resurrection" (global), will result in failure.
+For example trying to cast ["Fire Ward"](08-spell-list.md#fire-ward) (local) while casting ["Profane Resurrection"](08-spell-list.md#profane-resurrection) (global), will result in failure.
 2. Spells are never truly permanent in the material realm and can be **broken**, **counterspelled**, and **dispelled**.
 Entities summoned through spells can be **banished**.
 3. Casting spells with kinetic components in melee provokes attacks of opportunity.
 4. Unless otherwise stated, a caster must have line of sight to the target of a spell to cast it, or be capable of making contact with it (close range, aka within "reach").
     - A caster is also considered to have line of sight to a target if it can detect it with one of ["Heat sense"](06-abilities.md#heat-sense-i-v), ["Life sense"](06-abilities.md#life-sense-i-vi), ["tremor sense"](06-abilities.md#tremor-sense-i-vi) or ["blind sight"](06-abilities.md#blind-sight-i-vi).
     - In the above case, if the target is an entity or object, any attack roll is made at disadvantage, and if the spell allows a save, the target has advantage on the roll.
-5. If a spell lasts for a round or longer, affected entities make the initial save at the start of its turn and gets a save at the start of every turn against harmful effects of the spell unless otherwise stated otherwise in its description.
+5. If a spell lasts for a round or longer, affected entities make the initial save at the start of their turn and get a save at the start of each of their turns against harmful effects of the spell unless otherwise stated in the spell's description.
     - For spells with a duration of less than one round, the save is made immediately and no repeated saves are applicable, unless stated otherwise in the spell description.
     - This is in accordance with the ["Damage and effects over time"](04-combat.md#damage-and-effects-over-time).
 6. All damage caused by spells, unless otherwise stated, counts as "supernatural".
 The major exception is ["physical damage"](10-conditions-types.md#physical-damage) (percussive, shear, piercing, pressure, slashing), which is always "natural", unless stated otherwise in the spell.

 ___